SEARCH

 Supplies

-• Stones | Use plain rocks and stones-not polished stones because the paint won’t adhere nicely.
+• Stones | Use plain rocks and stones not polished stones because the paint won’t adhere nicely.

 Choose similar sizes and shapes.
 Wash and dry thoroughly before painting.

-• Patio Paints (acrylic craft paints) | I used colors red, orange, black, light green, and dark green.
+• Patio Paints (acrylic craft paints) | I used red, orange, black, light green, and dark green.

 • Paint Brushes | Artist brushes for acrylics in various sizes